 As shown in the step-by-step approach above, the IRR makes no such assumption.
 The internal rate of return is a discounting calculation and makes no assumptions about what to do with periodic cash flows received along the way.
 It can’t because it’s a DISCOUNTING function, which moves money backwards in time, not forward.

-Should you take into account the yield you can earn on interim cash flows that you reinvest?
+Should you consider the yield you can earn on interim cash flows that you reinvest?
 Absolutely, and there have been various measures introduced over the years to turn the IRR into a measure of return on the initial investment, such as the Modified Internal Rate of Return (MIRR).

-This is not to say that the IRR doesn’t have some limitations, as we discussed in the examples above.
+This is not to imply that the IRR doesn’t have some limitations, as we discussed in the examples above.
 It’s just to say that the “reinvestment assumption” is not among them.